 INT_NEGOT_REQ 15: The MnS producer should support a capability to provide an intent report including information on the best possible outcome on intent or intent expectation or expectation target.

-Editor's Note: This requirement may be combined with REQ-13.
+Note: This requirement may be combined with REQ-13.

 INT_NEGOT_REQ-16: The MnS producer should support a capability enabling an MnS consumer to provide an intent with a request for the MnS producer to provide information on what changes could be made to the intent properties or to properties of other intents to make the intent fulfillable.

-Editor's Note: Further discussion is needed for this requirement.
+Note: Further discussion is needed for this requirement.